pstlab/oRatio/README.md

 ### Building on Windows

-The easiest way to compile oRatio for Windows is through [Visual Studio](https://www.visualstudio.com/).
+The easiest way to compile oRatio on Windows is through [Visual Studio](https://www.visualstudio.com/).
 Download and install Visual Studio, download Git and CMake.
 Start a Visual Studio Command prompt, move to a desired folder and clone the oRatio repository

 ```
 git clone https://github.com/riccardodebenedictis/oRatio